-These Are The 10 Best Features Of Android L
+Top 10 Best Features of Android Lollipop

-- Do Not Disturb Mode – A proper ‘Do Not Disturb’ mode has been included in Android L which helps users in keeping the device silent when necessary, be it while sleeping or in a meeting.
+- Do Not Disturb Mode – A proper ‘Do Not Disturb’ mode has been included in Android L, which helps users in keeping the device silent when necessary, be it while sleeping or in a meeting.

-- Improved Battery Life With Battery Saver – ‘Project Volta’ is an important addition to Android L which focuses on improving battery life.
+- Improved Battery Life With Battery Saver – ‘Project Volta’ is an important addition to Android L, which focuses on improving battery life.
 In ArsTechnica’s battery life comparison, Nexus 5 with Android L managed to stay at least 30% longer when compared to Nexus 5 with Android KitKat.
 There’s a ‘battery saver’ mode, which helps in improving battery life by reducing screen brightness and winds down CPU clock speed.
-Also, as explained in the previous point, usage of AOT compilation takes less toll on CPU, thus improving battery life in general.
+Also, as explained in the previous point, usage of AOT compilation takes less toll on the CPU, thus improving battery life in general.

 Google’s Plan To Control Android Ecosystem With Android L

-Android L expands from smartphones and tablets to a new dearth of device types such as smartwatches, wearables, TVs and cars.
+Android L expands from smartphones and tablets to a new dearth of device types, such as smartwatches, wearables, TVs and cars.
 Google has banned UI customisation in Android Auto, Android Wear and Android TV operating systems.
-Google has also made it necessary for OEMs to include the ‘Powered By Android’ logo in the boot screen animation of every Android device which comes pre-installed with Google Mobile Services.
+Google has also made it necessary for OEMs to include the ‘Powered By Android’ logo in the boot screen animation of every Android device, which comes pre-installed with Google Mobile Services.